voxeet/voxeet-uxkit-ios/README.md

 ## Project setup

-Before importing the VoxeetConferenceKit, here is a few things to do:
+Before implementing the VoxeetConferenceKit, there are a few things to do first:

-Disable **Bitcode** in your Xcode target settings: 'Build Settings' -> 'Enable Bitcode' -> No
+You need to disable **Bitcode** in your Xcode target settings: 'Build Settings' -> 'Enable Bitcode' -> No

-Enable **Background Modes**, go to your target settings -> 'Capabilities' -> 'Background Modes'
+Enable **background mode** (go to your target settings -> 'Capabilities' -> 'Background Modes')
 - Turn on 'Audio, AirPlay and Picture in Picture'
-- Turn on 'Voice over IP'
+- Turn on 'Voice over IP' ([Xcode 9 bug missing](https://stackoverflow.com/a/46463150))

-If you want to support CallKit (receiving incoming call when application is killed) and VoIP push notifications, also enable **Push Notifications** (you will need to send your voip push certificates to Voxeet).
-Go to your target settings -> 'Capabilities' -> 'Push Notifications'
+If you want to support CallKit (receiving incoming call when application is killed) with VoIP push notification, enable 'Push Notifications' (you will need to send your [VoIP push certificate](https://developer.apple.com/account/ios/certificate/) to Voxeet).

 <p align=“center”>
 <img src="http://cdn.voxeet.com/images/VoxeetConferenceKitCapabilitiesXCode2.png" alt=“Capabilities” title=“Capabilities” width=“500”/>
 </p>

 Privacy **permissions**, in your plist add two new keys:
+- Privacy - Microphone Usage Description
 - Privacy - Camera Usage Description
-- Privacy - Microphone Usage Description

 ## Initializing the kit

-    You can get access to the entire VoxeetConferenceKit code if you want to have a full custom conference room.
-The only thing to do is to request access by sending an email to Voxeet.
+    You can access to the entire VoxeetConferenceKit code if you want to custom the conference room.
+The only thing to do is to request access by sending us an email.

 ### Carthage